LPA Learning

 Current LPA NVDs, electronic NVDs (eNVDs) and eDECs are available through your LPA account.

-You can register for an account here
+You can register for an NLIS account on the NLIS website.

 The information required to record a livestock movement on the NLIS database will vary according to the origin and destination of the movement, and the type of identification tags attached to the livestock.